 Selbstbedienung und Imbissbuden

 Remember that tipping is a way to show appreciation for the hard work of restaurant workers.
-If you receive excellent service, a small tip can go a long way in making someone’s day.
+If you receive excellent service, a small tip can significantly improve someone’s day.

 Trinkgeld in Hotels in Barcelona